 In ArcMap, text and character marker antialiasing is controlled by the font smoothing settings that are configured in the machine's display settings.
 These settings are set per user and are not configured as part of the map service.

-In the map service, these settings are configured per service and stored as part of the service definition file (.sd).
+In the map service, these settings are configured per service and stored as part of the service definition (.sd) file.
 These text antialiasing settings are set on the Parameters tab of the Service Editor.

 Text drawn in a basemap layer is always drawn with the Force option.
-Labels in a basemap layer are always drawn using the display in ArcMap and respect the machine settings mentioned above.
+Note that labels in a basemap layer are always drawn using the display in ArcMap and respect the machine settings mentioned above.